 I believe we might have a new player in our space.
 Well, not really new, but the face is different.
 And it might be a bit angry.

 Microsoft's Windows 8 platform has failed miserably.
-They have shaken up the division be more agile, and to become more competitive in the ever-changing marketplace of data access and mobility.
+They have shaken up the division to be more agile and to become more competitive in the ever-changing marketplace of data access and mobility.

 Let's take inventory.
 Most applications use Windows-based platforms and data structures like SQL.
 Most floor-based stuff is Wintel.
 Any server-based stuff is typically Microsoft.
 There's wide acceptance of OPC-based communication drivers for interconnecting devices from all vendors.
 There's OPC connectivity for IEC-61131 projects, and building and home automation.
 You can create your own driver for your fridge.

 The only wall of protection with most PLCs is the firmware that compiles or interprets the actual code in the PLC.
 That's no accident.